jspsych/jsPsych/.changeset/cuddly-zoos-exist.md

 ---
-"@jspsych/plugin-video-button-response": major
+"@jspsych/plugin-video-button-response": patch
-"@jspsych/plugin-video-keyboard-response": major
+"@jspsych/plugin-video-keyboard-response": patch
-"@jspsych/plugin-video-slider-response": major
+"@jspsych/plugin-video-slider-response": patch
 ---

 Fixed a bug that caused the trial to not end when the `trial_ends_after_video` parameter was set to `true` and the video ended at a specific time via the `stop` parameter.